statelyai/xstate/docs/src/pages/api/actions.md

 # Actions

-Actions in `xstate` represent the side-effects that transitioning from/to a state can produce.
-These actions are never executed in `xstate`; rather, they are provided to you in the `state.actions` property of the `State` instance, returned from `machine.transition(...)`.
+Actions in XState represent the side-effects that transitioning from/to a state can produce.
+These actions are never executed in XState; rather, they are provided to you in the `state.actions` property of the `State` instance, returned from `machine.transition(...)`.

 An `Action` can be a: